oberocks/obebs4/README.md

 # OBE:BS4 Design System

 The OBE:BS4 Design System is the world's first self-reflexive design system for web production.
 OBE:BS4 is based on the most popular/robust front-end web framework in the world, Bootstrap!
-The OBE:BS4 system was designed & built to give all project stakeholders total visual, technical, and tactile access to every color, font, element, component and layout in a web project... *before the project enters any design phases!*
+The OBE:BS4 system was designed & built to give all project stakeholders total visual, technical, and tactile access to every color, font, element, component, & layout in a web project... *before the project enters any design phases!*

 THE OBE:BS4 Design System was designed to bridge the gaps between web project owners, designers, and developers.
 OBE:BS4 achieves this goal by fostering a more healthy understanding of both code and design *constraints* in the context of the final output medium(s)... the web browsers!

 > **Please Note:** *This project is fully functional as far as the generated CSS, JS, and library HTML files are concerned.
-However it will receive some _substantial changes_ before being ready for all to use.
+However the code will receive _substantial changes_ before being ready for all to use.
 Please consider this an alpha version, and keep an eye on this page to learn more about how everything works as documentation is figured out.
 Once the project is ready, an offical release will follow!*

 ---